US & Canada Guidelines

 - 44% would rather press a button to initiate a text conversation than wait on hold to speak with an agent

 With an MT throughput equivalent to that of short codes, using text-enabled, toll-free message originators is a viable alternative to short codes for non-marketing uses cases like customer service notifications and interactions.
 Using text-enabled toll-free numbers can become a practical alternative to using the customer service interactive voice response (IVR) of many businesses.
-All of the major carriers now technically support high throughput and delivery receipts with text-enabled, toll-free numbers.
+All of the major carriers in North America now technically support high throughput, and delivery receipts are available from the U.S. carriers with text-enabled, toll-free numbers.
 In contrast to short codes, provisioning time is short, usually less than a week.
 Additionally, text-enabled toll-free numbers provide greater communication flexibility; customers can’t call a short code.
 Lastly, text-enabled, toll-free numbers can deliver MT messages to Mobile Virtual Network Operators (MVNOs) that are not reachable via short codes.

 Giving customers a choice